-The 12-volt fuse panel is labeled to indicate fuse sizes, positions and the components powered.
-Fuses are located in the load center.
+The 12-volt fuse panel is located on the front side of the mid-ship seat and is labeled to indicate fuse sizes, positions and the components powered.

 Replacing a Fuse

 Before replacing a fuse, always turn off the electrical components protected by it.